stbnrivas/dataModels/specs/Environment/NoiseLevelObserved/doc/spec.md

     -   Allowed values: one of (`"0"`, `"1"`, `"2"`)
     -   Optional

+-   `frequencies` : Specifies the frequencies collected from the sensor represented by the ISO 3741:2010 standard frequencies of 100 Hz to 10 000 Hz one-third octave band.
+The value of each frequency is the A-weighted decibel value recorded.

+    -   `Attribute type` : A StructuredObject of frequency : value pairs as defined by the ISO 3741:2010 standard where the values are represented as Numbers
+    -   Mandatory

 -   `refPointOfInterest` : A reference to a point of interest associated to this observation.
     -   Attribute type: Relationship.
 Reference to an entity of type `PointOfInterest`
     -   Optional

 ### Representing acoustic parameters